 How long does it take to get an international driver’s licence?

-It usually takes three to eight business days to process and deliver an international driving permit to Australia if you’re applying online.
-If you need the licence immediately, your local motoring club should be able to issue you one on the spot provided that you meet all the requirements and have the correct documents.
+It usually takes three to eight business days to process and deliver an international driving permit to Australia if you’ve submitted an online application form.
+If you need the licence immediately, your local motoring club should be able to issue you one on the spot, provided that you meet all the requirements and have the correct documents.